abbeygirl/nzedb/Install-Guide:-Windows.md

 * You should now reboot your server to allow windows to recognize your Environment Variable changes.

-* Create a file here: "C:\xampp\htdocs\nzedb-pull.bat" and run it to pull nZEDb from Github.
-Change the path to git based on where you installed it.
-Add the following text into the file:
+* Create a file here: "C:\xampp\htdocs\nzedb-pull.bat" , Add the text below, change the path to git based on where you installed it.
+After saving it, double click it to download nZEDb.

 ```
 @echo off